tikv/rfcs/text/2019-08-21-supported-platforms.md

   the build process.
 These platforms can *run* TiKV, but not necessarily *build* it.
 This platform is the concern of end user community.
 * **Development Platforms:** Development targets for interactively developing TiKV on.
-These platforms can build, debug, and run TiKV, but may not have all features to run a production workload.
+These platforms can at least build, debug, run, debug, and test TiKV, but may not have all features to run a production workload.
 These platforms are only the concern of our development community.
 * **Tier 1:** Official build processes build, test, and benchmark these targets, and they are considered endorsed by the maintainers for all usage.
       + Example: CentOS 7, our official build OS, on X86-64 with SSE4
       + Full instructions present and regularly tested
       + Tested on each PR
       + Binaries provided
-* **Tier 2:** Official build processes build, but *do not require testing or benchmarking these platforms to suceed*.
+* **Tier 2:** Recommended release workflow can build, but we *do not require testing or benchmarking these platforms to suceed*.
 Users can feel comfortable experimenting or exploring TiKV with this tier, but they should *expect problems if used in production*.
       + Example: Mac OS, which several contributors use for testing, but we don't feel comfortable recommending for deployment
       + Only recommended for experimentation